emiago/sipgo/README.md

 As example you can find `example/proxysip` as simple version of statefull proxy.
 It is used for stress testing with `sipp`.
 To find out more about performance check the latest results:
 [example/proxysip](example/proxysip)

+(Contributions are welcome, I would place your results here)
 ## Usage

 Lib allows you to write easily stateful proxies, registrar or any sip routing.